ShruthikaPrabahar/Shruthika/README.md

-## Welcome to GitHub Pages
+## Shruthika's Portfolio

+You are here to witness the achievements and progressions I have been through these 17th years of my life!
-You can use the [editor on GitHub](https://github.com/ShruthikaPrabahar/Shruthika/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+[Click on to view a more about myself!](https://github.com/ShruthikaPrabahar/Shruthika/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.